 A settings window opens.
 Click ‘Edit’ next to “Who should receive this message?”
 And from the drop down select the tag you created and click Apply.

 Since I named my tag ‘smt ended’, I select that one from the drop down menu.

 Finally click the ‘Send Message Now’ button and it will be sent usually within a few hours.

-When you build your list using a sales funnel, or from some sort of optin form on your website, you’ll typically promise your subscribers a freebie (lead magnet).
+When you build your list using a sales funnel, or from some sort of optin form on your website, you’ll typically, but not necessarily promise your subscribers a freebie (lead magnet).

 Then from the left drop down select “Subscribe to list [your main list name]” – and from the right drop down select one of your other lists.
 Click ‘Save Automation Rule’.